Who We Are

 The search brought both technology providers and members of the disability community together from around the nation.
 Over 900 entries were submitted.
 They included a wide variety of assistive technology: from computer-aided instruction, to ultrasonic head control for wheelchair users, to portable telecommunication devices for the deaf.

-The search not only inspired hundreds of new technological innovations for people with disabilities, but it helped shed light on the immense need for AT, and how drastically accessibility and quality of life could be improved for those who might use them.
+This not only inspired hundreds of new technological innovations for people with disabilities, but it helped shed light on the immense need for AT, and how drastically accessibility and quality of life could be improved for those who might use them.

-Johns Hopkins School of Education won the elementary school grant, and that grant allowed for the founding of the Center for Technology in Human Disabilities in 1986.
+The Johns Hopkins School of Education won the elementary school grant, and that grant allowed for the founding of the Center for Technology in Human Disabilities in 1986.

 Over the years, CTE has honed its expertise in six critical areas: data-informed decision-making for leaders, evidence-based instruction, assistive technology, leadership development, online learning and communities of practice, and emerging technologies and tool development.
 Today, CTE provides a wide array of programs and initiatives that help students, teachers, parents, and school administrators improve educational outcomes and bring access, opportunity, and success to all learners.